Climbing for Clouded Leopards

 Check back for additional details and a schedule as we get closer to the event.

 Proceeds will benefit the Bornean Clouded Leopard Programme to assist with radio collaring and camera trap research and conservation efforts.
 The Borneo Clouded Leopard Programme was founded in January of 2007 to study the behavior and distribution of Bornean wildcats, the effects of habitat destruction on population numbers, and to investigate threats to wild populations from hunting and trade.
 To learn more about their work, please visit their blog:

 Can’t Make It?
 Donate Online!

 If you can’t make it to the event but would like to make a donation to support clouded leopards, you can donate online now:

 Thank You to the Texas Rock Gym, who will be donating 50% of all proceeds to the event!
 They will be offering some membership specials during the event, so if you enjoy the rock climbing you can come back for more, at a discount!

 Clouded leopards are an elusive endangered cat that lives in the Himalayas, southern China, and from Taiwan to peninsula Malaysia.
 They are amazing climbers and spend lots of time up in the trees.
 The clouded leopard is known mostly for the beautiful “cloud” pattern on its coat and because they have the longest teeth relative to body size of any living cat!

-We’ll be raising money for their wild cousins with a raffle and a silent auction of special paintings by some of the zoos animal artists.
+We’ll be raising money for clouded leopards with a raffle and a silent auction of special paintings by some of the zoos animal artists.